yzdxs/learn-anything/readme.md

 - [Here](https://github.com/nikitavoloboev/research/tree/master/quotes) are quotes that I liked and collected over the years
 - [Here](https://github.com/nikitavoloboev/research/tree/master/github#interesting-github-repositories) are some GitHub repositiores that I found interesting
 - [Here](https://github.com/nikitavoloboev/research/tree/master/images#images-) are all of the images that I have collected neatly sorted into Imgur albums
-- [Here](https://github.com/nikitavoloboev/research/tree/master/personal) are some personal mind maps that I am sharing with the world
-	- I try to keep them up-to-date and share only what might be interesting to other people

 ##Contributing 🎉
 It is a shame that there is currently no easy way to contribute to this project.
 However you still can contribute if you like.
 You can [start an issue](https://github.com/nikitavoloboev/research/issues/new) and specify where you have found a mistake by sending a screenshot of it and specifiying in  which mind map you have found it.
 After all, this is not an offical wiki and I often don't cite sources.
 These are just my notes and observations.
 They can be wrong.